RapidfireCRH/UDP-Mirror/README.md

 # UDP-Mirror
 Takes a message received on a udp port and send it back capitalized.
+Using this with netmsg to test messaging.